 “The investigation found that Bhatt had invested around $275,000 USD in a company named ‘BitConnect’ and when the firm shut out its operation back in January 2017, he kidnapped an official of the company, ‘Dhaval Mavani’, and extorted Bitcoins, Litecoins and cash worth of $25 Mln from him.”

-Following the illicit activities of BitConnect, several of users within the U.S. filed a case against the company, seeking compensation for their lost funds, reportedly amounting to around $771,000 USD.
-The suite alleges that the BitConnect tokens were unregistered securities based on a wide-ranging Ponzi scheme.
+Following the illicit activities of BitConnect, several users within the U.S. filed a case against the company, seeking compensation for their lost funds, reportedly amounting to around $771,000 USD.
+The suit alleges that the BitConnect tokens were unregistered securities based on a wide-ranging Ponzi scheme.